javalin/website/pages/for-educators.md

 ---

 <h1 class="no-margin-top">For educators</h1>
-Javalin is often used in programming courses and for demos/prototypes.
+Javalin is well suited for programming courses and for demos/prototypes.
 This page explains why.

 ## Simple setup and configuration
 A lot of universities still use application servers such as Glassfish or Tomcat when teaching Java web development.